Kumarmehta019/Space-Invaders/README.md

 <img width="1046" alt="Screenshot 2021-10-09 at 21 53 59" src="https://user-images.githubusercontent.com/88886169/140655841-ecf79378-ae5d-4624-a8cd-9a78f5ee161f.png">

 I then spent the rest of the day writing a function to move the spaceship left and right along the grid using the keydown event listener.
-I didnt have must trouble coding this element of the game and was really pleased when I was able to see the spaceship move along the grid.
+I didn't have much trouble coding this element of the game and was really pleased when I was able to see the spaceship move along the grid.

 ### Day Four and Five:

 I spent day four and five trying to make the spaceship fire a laser beam and also make the aliens move along the grid and fall down once they reached the edge of the grid.
 This was the toughest part of the project.
-I was able to make the aliens to move right and go down the grid but couldnt make the aliens then move left after they went down once on the grid.
-I also couldnt target the blue of the green aliens to move with the pink aliens.
+I was able to make the aliens move right and go down the grid but couldn't make the aliens move left after they went down once on the grid.
+I also couldn't target the blue of the green aliens to move with the pink aliens.
 It was at this point that I decided to simplify my code and I decided to not create different types of aliens and to just create one type of alien (pink one).
 I was of the view that I could always add the other type of aliens at a later time as a bonus feature.

 With the guidance of the course tutors and conversations with fellow students I was able to create a nested if and else statement which made the pink aliens move right, left and down.
 I was really pleased that I was able to make the aliens change direction when they went down a level, the game was coming along nicely.

-I spent the rest of the time amending my spaceships movement function to excorporate a fire function to make the red laser beam move up the grid based on the current position of the spaceship.
+I spent the rest of the time amending my spaceship's movement function to excorporate a fire function to make the red laser beam move up the grid based on the current position of the spaceship.

 Below is the snippet of code for the alien movement and the spaceship movement and fire functions: